pret/pokecrystal/docs/vc_patch.md

 ### vc/pokecrystal11.constants.asm

-The `.constants.asm` file is used to create a `.constants.sym` file.
-Typical `.sym` files only list the values of *labels* (ROM banks and addresses); this file is used to list *constants* that are needed by the `.patch.template`.
-Any constants that the `.patch.template` refers to must be explicitly printed here with the `vc_const` macro.
+The `.constants.asm` file is used to export the values of *constants* that are needed by `.patch.template`.
+Any constants that the `.patch.template` refers to must be explicitly exported with the `EXPORT` rgbasm directive, so their values may appear in the `.sym`.

 ### tools/make_patch.c